 Biography

-Gayan Amarasuriya (S’09-M’13) received the B.Sc. degree in engineering with first-class honours in 2006 from the Department of Electronics and Telecommunications Engineering in the University of Moratuwa, Sri Lanka.
+Gayan Amarasuriya Aruma Baduge (S’09-M’13) received the B.Sc. degree in engineering with first-class honours in 2006 from the Department of Electronics and Telecommunications Engineering in the University of Moratuwa, Sri Lanka.
 He received the Ph.D. degrees in electrical engineering from the Department of Electrical and Computer Engineering in the University of Alberta, Canada (in 2013).
 He was a postdoctoral research fellow under the supervision of Prof. H. Vincent Poor at the Department of Electrical Engineering in the Princeton University, Princeton, NJ, USA.
 Currently, he serves an associate professor in the School of Electrical, Computer, and Biomedical Engineering at Southern Illinois University, Carbondale, IL, USA.
-His current research interests include intelligent reconfigurable surfaces, massive MIMO systems, millimeter-wave communications, physical layer security, dynamic TDD designs for heterogeneous wireless systems, cognitive radios, simultaneous wireless information and power transmission, and deep-learning based physical-layer communication designs.
+His current research interests include integrated sensing and communications, flexible ultra MIMO, intelligent reconfigurable surfaces, massive MIMO systems, millimeter-wave communications, physical layer security, active/passive spectrum sharing, and deep-learning based physical-layer communication designs.